My name is Amanda Como and I am running to be your next Ward 1 Councilperson.

 The introduction page of our Master Plan states, “First, the plan seeks to preserve the present quality of life that exists, while accommodating those changes that will improve the community’s character.”
 We should all be asking ourselves if the decisions being made today align with that sentiment.

-As your Ward 1 Councilperson, I am committed to bipartisanship and practicing acceptance and tolerance of those whose beliefs and opinions differ from my own.
+As your Ward 1 Councilperson, I am committed to bipartisanship and practicing acceptance and tolerance.
 I believe in PEOPLE over politics at the local level and in serving all residents, regardless of national political affiliation.

 We need to focus on the “WE” in Westfield.